brettz9/asyouwish/README.md

-3. Although there is no `<HTA:application>` element for declaratively defining within HTML a means of accessing the "add-on", the user may pin the AsYouWish-enabled site as an application tab (a normal browser feature), and the developer may use the "widget" API to make the application accessible via the add-on bar (though the contentScript may need to be expressed as an eval-able string currently since it may otherwise expect the script files to be stored within the AsYouWish
+3. Although there is no `<HTA:application>` element for declaratively defining within HTML a means of accessing the "add-on", the user may pin the AsYouWish-enabled site as an application tab (a normal browser feature), and the developer may use the "ui" API to make the application accessible via the add-on bar (though the contentScript may need to be expressed as an eval-able string currently since it may otherwise expect the script files to be stored within the AsYouWish